x1nigo/dwm/README.md

 ## Requirements
 - ***libxft-bgra*** from the AUR - since this build uses colored emojis and dwm (unpatched) doesn't allow this.

+## References
+- For the original version, see http://dwm.suckless.org/.